 Upon an oral or written request, an employee may use PSL for the diagnosis, care or treatment of an existing condition, or preventive care, for the employee or for a family member.
 PSL can also be taken by an employee who is a victim of domestic violence, sexual assault, or stalking.
 Family members include a child (biological, adopted, foster, step), legal ward, child to whom the employee stands in loco parentis; parent (biological, adoptive, step), legal guardian of employee or employee's spouse or registered domestic partner, person who stood in loco parentis when employee was a minor; spouse; registered domestic partner; grandparent; grandchild; and sibling.
-Employees may be asked to provide medical certification of the need to use PSL for themselves or a family member if requested for the purposes stated in this paragraph.
+Employees may be asked to provide medical certification of the need to use PSL for themselves or a family member.

-PSL may not be taken in amounts of less than 30 minutes and all sick leave taken shall be rounded up to the nearest half hour.
+PSL may not be taken in amounts of less than one (1) hour, and all sick leave taken shall be rounded up to the nearest hour.
 PSL will be paid at the employee's regular hourly rate of pay.

 Employees wishing to use PSL for planned appointments should provide reasonable notice to their Unit Manager.
 Unscheduled sick occurrences should be communicated to the Unit Manager prior to the start of the scheduled shift, or as soon as practicable.
 If an employee is not able to reach their Unit Manager, they are expected to contact their Deputy Director.
-In the event that they cannot contact their immediate manager or Deputy Director, they are required to contact the Deputy Director of Human Resources.
+In the event that they cannot contact their immediate manager or Deputy Director, they are required to contact Human Resources.